 The post discusses a simple material storage level controller circuit which can be used for automatically activating and deactivating a storage filling motor whenever the storage container is filled to its stipulated threshold level.
 The idea was requested by Mr Sladjan.

-Requesting a Laser Beam Controlled Storage Filling
+Laser Beam Controlled Storage Filling

 Hi Mr Majumdar,